karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

 ##  Cross validation iterators

 The Regression model in the previous section is sensitive to drifts or biases in data.
 For example, if you sample house prices over time, the prices might drift upwards or downwards unrelated to your features (e.g. by inflation or deflation).
-Or perhaps the data was sampled from north to south, and for reasons outside the co-variables (another name for the independent data features) the prices are increasing in one of the directions.
+Or perhaps the data was sampled from north to south, and for reasons outside the co-variates (another name for the independent data features) the prices are increasing in one of the directions.
 Under such circumstances it is not good to just split the dataset in two parts.
-You could solve that by a random split, but you might still be at risk of selecting a training dataset that statistically differs from the test dataset.
-The way to solve that, and improve your machinelearning model, is to iteratively split your dataset and cross validate.
-In the jargon of machinelearning this is called folding.
+You could solve that by a random split (as Scikit learn does), but you might still be at risk of selecting a training dataset that statistically differs from the test dataset.
+The way to solve that, and improve your machine learning model, is to iteratively split your dataset and cross validate.
+In the jargon of machine learning this is called folding.
 It is easy enough to implement in Scikit learn with the functions <span class='pydef'>KFold</span> and  <span class='pydef'>cross_val_predict</span>, both in the package <span class='package'>model_selection</span> that you already imported at the beginning.

 In the function <span class='pydef'>KFold</span> , you set the number of folds (iterations) as _n_splits_
 ```